Nicola Sturgeon: Alex Salmond sexual harassment case

 In January 2019, Sturgeon referred herself to an independent ministerial ethics body, which led to an investigation into her actions with respect to a sexual harassment case concerning allegations against Salmond.
 This followed her admitting that she had had a secret meeting and subsequent phone call with Salmond about the Scottish government's allegations against him.
 She raised these with the Permanent Secretary to the Scottish Government, Leslie Evans, two months later, rather than reporting them immediately, as she should have done if they constitute government matters (as per the ministerial code).
 Sturgeon argued that the meetings were SNP party matters, and thus not covered.
 The investigating panel consisted of Dame Elish Angiolini, a former Solicitor General for Scotland and lord advocate, and James Hamilton, a former director of public prosecutions in the Republic of Ireland.

 On 15 January 2019, the Scottish Parliament agreed to hold its own inquiry into the matter, the Committee on the Scottish Government Handling of Harassment Complaints, to investigate how the Government breached its own guidelines in its original investigation into the harassment claims against Salmond, and then lost a judicial review into their actions and had to pay over £500,000 to Salmond for legal expenses.
 Sturgeon's husband, Peter Murrell, was called to this inquiry to give evidence on 8 December 2020.
 Opposition parties criticised Sturgeon on disparity and contradictions between the narratives of Murrell and herself.

 On 4 March 2021, Sturgeon answered questions over a period of eight hours from members of the committee.
 Two of the civil servants who made complaints about Salmond later said they felt they had been "dropped" by the Scottish Government after it lost the judicial review against him, adding they feared their experiences would make it less likely people would make complaints in the future.
 Labour MP Jess Phillips, a former employee of Women's Aid, accused Sturgeon of being "unprofessional with those women's lives" and said there had been a "litany of failures in professionalism and decency."

-2019 UK general election

-Sturgeon led her party to a landslide victory in the 2019 United Kingdom general election in Scotland.
-The SNP won 48 seats, and came second place in the 11 others; their 45% of the vote yielded 80% of the seats in Scotland.
-Among the election casualties was Liberal Democrats leader Jo Swinson, who lost her seat in East Dunbartonshire.
-Sturgeon was branded as "ungracious" when she was filmed by Sky News celebrating Swinson's defeat.
-Sturgeon apologised for being overexcited although expressed that she was celebrating Amy Callaghan's win.
-In the wake of the results, Sturgeon said that Prime Minister Boris Johnson had "no right" to stand in the way of another Scottish independence referendum after an "overwhelming" SNP election victory.
-She also said that the result "renews, reinforces and strengthens" the mandate for Indyref2.